 These include Huskies, Chow Chows, Daschunds, Border Collies, and even the Retriever breeds.
 State Laws Different states have different laws for determining liability after dog bites.
 For example, Texas adheres to the common “one bite” law, which stipulates that a dog bit victim can claim damages from the dog owner if the dog has a history of attacking people or acted aggressively.
 If the bite was a one-off incident, the victim cannot claim compensation.

 Get Legal Assistance When Possible Dog bites, especially those that involve large breeds, can cause extensive damage, and even be life threatening.
 This often entails medical bills, time away from work, and physical and emotional trauma.
-Talk to a San Antonio dog bite lawyer from Barrus Injury Lawyers to be informed of your rights and options.
+Talk to a San Antonio dog bite attorney from Barrus Injury Lawyers to be informed of your rights and options.